drasi-project/docs/docs/content/how-to-guides/installation/install-on-eks/_index.md

   - [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/)
   - [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 - EKS and how to use [AWS CLI](https://aws.amazon.com/cli/) to manage EKS clusters.
-- Making minor code changes in the [drasi-platform](https://github.com/drasi-project/drasi-platform) repository and using the `make` command to build a new, local version of the Drasi CLI from the source code.
 - *Optional*:
   - Understanding of AWS [EFS(Elastic File System)](https://aws.amazon.com/efs/) and AWS [EBS(Elastic Block Storage)](https://aws.amazon.com/ebs/)